Configuring your board settings

 In addition to the default statuses under a category, you can create custom statuses according to your workflow.
 Custom statuses allow for detailed tracking of items.

-To create a new custom status, click the button next to a category, and enter a name for the status.
+To create a new custom status, click Add a custom status button under a category, and enter a name for the status.
 You can create multiple custom statuses and reorder them according to your workflow.
-You can also customize statuses further by assigning different colors to it.
-After making changes, click Save.
+You can also customize statuses further by assigning different colors, shapes and emojis to it.
+After making the changes, click Save.

 To delete a custom status that you no longer need, click the Delete button next to a status.
 Deleting a status also deletes all the items under it.
 However, after clicking Delete, you will be prompted with a confirmation dialog that asks you whether you want to delete all the items associated with the status.
 If you wish to keep the items, you will have to move those items to other statuses before deleting this status.